 Workplace diversity is about creating an inclusive environment, respecting each colleague’s differences, enabling all staff to achieve their full potential and as a result, allowing your business to reach its fullest potential.
-If you promote inclusivity and encouraging diversity, you are enabling everybody to contribute their unique experiences and feel valued.
+If you promote inclusivity and encourage diversity, you are enabling everybody to contribute their unique experiences and feel valued.
 This can have a positive impact on work, other team members, morale, productivity, and customer experience.

 Many organisations and businesses are trying to achieve workplace diversity in some way.
 Equality and inclusion can improve your reputation as a business and, as a result, it can bring many benefits to your company.